AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Ability Score Increase.*** Increase your Strength or Dexterity score by 1, to a maximum of 20.

 ***Pole Strike.*** Immediately after you take the Attack action and attack with a Bō, Hoko Yari, Kama Yari, Naginata, or Su Yari, you can use a Bonus Action to make a Melee Attack with the opposite end of the weapon.
-The weapon's damage die for this attack is a d4, and it deals Bludgeoning Damage.
+The weapon deals Bludgeoning damage, and the weapon's damage die for this attack is a d4.

 ***Reactive Strike.*** While you are holding a Bō, Hoko Yari, Kama Yari, Naginata, or Su Yari, you can use your Reaction to make one Melee Attack against a creature that enters your attack range with that weapon.